 The Director may also be a party in Mental Health Court proceedings involving individuals with an intellectual or cognitive disability.
 The Director’s role is to assist the Mental Health Court with specific disability issues and contribute to the outcomes and determinations for individuals diagnosed with an intellectual or cognitive disability who find themselves the Mental Health Court system.

 The Director is not responsible for the day to day operations of the Forensic Disability Service.
-The day to day operations including the running of the facility and the management of the clients is the responsibility of the Administrator, and the Department of Seniors, Disability Services and Aboriginal and Torres Strait Islander Partnerships.
+The day to day operations including the running of the facility and the management of the clients is the responsibility of the Administrator, and the Department of Child Safety, Seniors and Disability Services.

 The Director is supported by a team of 6 staff who assist with legal, clinical and administrative functions.